Amlanpl0001/MyPortfolioWebsite/README.md

 ### Docker Deployment

-#### Production Deployment

-To deploy the entire application in production mode using Docker:
+To deploy the entire application using Docker:

 1. Clone the repository:
    ```